 For one position interviewers take a lot of interviews.
-How are you going to ensure that he/she remember you?
+How are you going to ensure that he/she remembers you?

 What is that one thing which most of the candidates skip doing?

 They do not ask any questions at the end of the interview.

 Now next thing.
 Kind of questions one should ask?